identity-box/identity-box/workspaces/idservice/README.md

 ## GOOGLE\_APPLICATION\_CREDENTIALS

 We use Firebase temporarily when waiting for IPNS to be more reliable.
 To have it working, you need to copy `idbox-firebase.json` (Keybase) to your system and then before starting the service make sure that the following variable is pointing to the full path to the above mentioned file.
-This will idservice to use Firebase Admin SDK.
+This will make idservice to use Firebase Admin SDK.

 ```bash
 export GOOGLE_APPLICATION_CREDENTIALS=<path to idbox-firebase.json>